-PLUS, you can just make enough for one project.
-I made two cups of paint, which was plenty!
-I poured my chalk paint mix into some disposable cups (so I could save the remaining ceiling paint for later).
-Then I got to work painting my pieces.
+The best part is that you can just the amount you need for one project.
+I made two cups of paint, which was plenty for these items.
+I poured my chalk paint mix into plastic disposable cups (so I could save the remaining ceiling paint for later).

-Once I mixed up the DIY chalk paint, the rest of the painting process was straightforward.
+Once I mixed up the DIY chalk paint, the actual painting process was straightforward.
 With chalk paint, there's no need to sand, prime, or worry about a base coat.
 The “chalk paint effect” comes from a slightly uneven application.

-These candleholders have such a great shape.
+These candleholders already have such a great shape.
 They look like beautifully turned wood…except that they’re not!
 I believe they’re some type of resin.
 But I was going for the look of artisan, handmade candleholders, so I knew that coral color had to go.
-As soon as I put on one coat of chalk paint, the matte texture was so much better than the shiny finish they previously had!
+As soon as I put on one coat of chalk paint, the matte texture was so much better than the shiny finish they previously had.

 I painted the top of the nightstand first and then worked my way down the sides and legs.
 I used a small brush, so I could be sure to get into all the nooks and crannies.
-It was a pretty simple piece, but I wanted to be sure that I had good paint coverage.
+It was a simple framework, but I wanted to be sure that I had good paint coverage.

-Giving an Antique Finish to Chalk-Painted Pieces
+Apply an Antique Finish

 I wanted to give the candleholders a farmhouse look to compliment the chalky finish—almost giving them a whitewashed feel.
 So, I applied a tiny bit of my favorite dark antiquing wax and buffed it all over each of the candle holders.
-And just like that, they were transformed!

 Don’t they look like wood now?
-The antiquing wax gives them that perfectly weathered look and really highlights the curves and beautiful shapes of each of these candle holders.
+The antiquing wax gives them that perfectly weathered look and highlights the curves and beautiful shapes of each of these candle holders.
 You can see the contrast of the antiqued holder, versus the two I had yet to finish.